kvendrik/schematicsjs/README.md

 #### A cool API communication experiment

 ### What is it?
-The idea behind Schematics.js to provide the front-end with a dynamic and adaptive way to communicate with an API.
-Keep everything API in the API and allow easy communication.
+The idea behind Schematics is to keep everything API in the API and provide the front-end with all the information it needs to know what the API wants.
+This in oppose to traditional ways in which there is basically initially no real communication between server and client on what the client can expect.

 ### Example
-I can go on and lay out precisely what Schematics.js is and how it works but I personally always tend to perfer a code example so here it is:

 #### #1 Schema
-So as mentioned above the idea behind Schematics is to keep everything API in the API but provide the front-end with all the information it needs to know what the API wants.
-Thats why the first step is creating a schema which lays out what endpoints your API has and how to use them.
+The first step is creating a schema which lays out what endpoints your API has and how to use them.
 ```json
 {
     "user": "https://api.github.com/user/:username",